-- In a large microwave-safe bowl, melt the white chocolate and butter on low heat, stirring every 45 seconds until smooth.
+- In a large microwave-safe bowl in the microwave on low heat, melt the white chocolate and butter, stirring every 45 seconds until smooth.

-- With a wooden spoon, stir in marshmallow crème, sugar, a pinch of salt and vanilla until well blended.
-Fold in cherries and walnuts.
+- With a wooden spoon, stir in the marshmallow crème, sugar, a pinch of salt and vanilla until well blended.
+Fold in the cherries and walnuts.

-- Divide into 12 equal portions and form into egg shapes.
+- Divide it into 12 equal portions and form it into egg shapes.

-- In a medium-sized microwave-safe bowl, melt milk chocolate and shortening on low, stirring every 45 seconds until smooth.
+- In a medium-size microwave-safe bowl in the microwave on low heat, melt milk chocolate and shortening, stirring every 45 seconds until smooth.

-- Using a fork, dip the white chocolate eggs in milk chocolate, turning to evenly coat.
+- Using a fork, dip the white-chocolate eggs in the milk chocolate, turning to evenly coat.
 Place them on 2 wax paper-lined baking sheets to cool.

-Note: The eggs can be decorated with sprinkles after dipping in the milk chocolate.
+Note: The eggs can be decorated with sprinkles after dipping them in the milk chocolate.

 Formatting for SK cookbooks